Flights from Birmingham to Glasgow

 Jewellery lovers will be pleased to hear that there’s a Pandora store and an Accessorize, as well as The Watch Collection.
 Aerospa offers an array of beauty treatments in as little as 15 minutes, so whether you want to get your nails done for an important meeting or need a massage to de-stress, you’ll be catered for.
 There’s a WHSmith and WHSmith Books, so you’ll find all your last-minute essentials for the plane ride, be it a captivating novel or bag of sweets.
 And of course, don’t miss the great deals at World Duty Free.

 Have a meal at one of our many cafés, bars and restaurants before you fly.
 Pret a Manger is great for whatever time you’re at the airport, with organic coffee, sandwiches, wraps, salads, hot food and even sushi.
-For those on a health kick, head to Joe and The Juice for delicious and nutritious juices and shakes.
 If you’d prefer a hearty meal before you fly, head to Factory Bar and Kitchen or Wetherspoon.

 To find out about our other services, head to our terminal facilities page.

 Glasgow Airport has only one terminal and is located approximately 8 miles from Glasgow city centre.
 You’ll find a taxi rank right outside the terminal doors.
 Or if you’d prefer to save money and take public transport, you can catch the shuttle bus.
 You can even catch the train to Glasgow Airport.
 The nearest station is Paisley Gilmour Street - just over one mile from the terminal.
 From here, you can take the McGill's 757 bus service.

 What to expect in Glasgow